It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Experiments

-\myparagraph{Qualitative Generation Examples.} \cref{fig:example_generations} showcases the effectiveness of our noise optimization approach in generating images with improved variety compared to image sets generated from $\text{i.i.d.}$-sampled noise initializations, and the recent group inference method~\cite{gi}.
-Here, we use the DINO diversity objective (corresponding to \cref{tab:main_table}, \cref{tab:pink_table}).
+\myparagraph{Qualitative Generation Examples.} \cref{fig:example_generations} showcases the effectiveness of our noise optimization approach in generating images with improved variety compared to image sets generated from $\text{i.i.d.}$-sampled noise initializations.
+Here, we use the DPP diversity objective (corresponding to \cref{tab:flux_table}).
 We consistently see increased diversity of object shapes, poses, colors and backgrounds while maintaining alignment to the input prompt.

+\myparagraph{Diversity on Complex Prompts.} Our method also improves diversity on complex prompts.
+In addition to GenEval, we evaluate our method on DPG-Bench~\cite{hu2024ella} which consists of detailed prompts averaging 67 words.
+We optimize with Flux.1 [schnell]~\cite{flux_url} using a DPP DINO diversity objective.
+We observe that complex prompts still lead to mode collapse, and that optimizing for diversity is effective (\cref{fig:iid_vs_ours}).
+Here, our approach also achieves substantial diversity gains (DreamSim, Vendi) while maintaining image quality (Supplementary Tab.~6).